 "the totality of a complex, organized, and dynamic system of learned beliefs, attitudes and opinions that each person holds to be true about his or her personal existence" (Purkey, 1988).

-Self-esteem more often is used to refer to the affective or emotional aspect of self and generally alludes to how one feels about or how values him- or herself (one's self-worth).
+Self-esteem more often is used to refer to the affective or emotional aspect of self and generally alludes to how one feels about or how values him- or herself.
+This is sometimes used as a synonym for self-worth, although some authors suggest self-worth is a more central concept (Crocker & Wolfe, 2001)..
+This relates to the discussion of one's being or one's action is more important to constructing one's self views.
 Self-concept can also refer to the general idea we have of ourselves and self-esteem can refer to particular measures about components of self-concept.
-Some authors even use the two terms interchangeably.

 Franken (1994) states the importance of one's self-concept:

 "[T]here is a great deal of research which shows that the self-concept is, perhaps, the basis for all motivated behavior.
 It is the self-concept that gives rise to possible selves, and it is possible selves that create the motivation for behavior" (p.
 443).